codefresh-io/cap-docs.codefresh.io/_docs/integrations/container-registries/jfrog.md

 ---

 Codefresh has native support for interacting with JFrog Artifactory.
-For information on adding a JFrog Artifactory integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).
+For general information on adding, editing, and deleting a JFrog Artifactory integration in Codefresh, see [Container registry integrations]({{site.baseurl}}/docs/integrations/container-registries/).